Master of Business Administration in Business Administration

 On-Campus and Distance Education Degree Programs

-A final examination is not required for the Master of Business Administration program.
+For non-thesis option students, a Final Examination is not required for the Master of Master of Business Administration.

 Additional Requirements